holdmypotion/React-Theme-Swticher/README.md

 ReactDOM.render(
   <React.StrictMode>
-		{/* Wrapt the App component with the GlobalContextProvider created in the previous code snippet */}
+		{/* Wrap the App component with the GlobalContextProvider created in the previous code snippet */}
     <GlobalContextProvider>
       <App />